 WEBINAR RECORDING & SLIDES

 The Greater Kaweah GSA has hosted three informational Groundwater Allocation Webinars.
 Access the webinar recordings below.

 WORKSHOP RECORDING & SLIDES

-An informational Groundwater Pumping Cap Workshop was hosted on January 5, 2022 at 1:30 PM in person at the Tulare International Agri-Center and livestreamed online via Zoom.
+A workshop was hosted on January 5, 2022 at 1:30 PM in person at the Tulare International Agri-Center and livestreamed online via Zoom.
 The presentation slides and workshop recording can be accessed below.

 English Workshop Video Recording:

 Implementing the Sustainable Groundwater Management Act

 The Sustainable Groundwater Management Act (SGMA) is a State law that requires groundwater subbasins to achieve sustainability goals by 2040 through management and balance of groundwater supplies.
 SGMA has severe consequences to landowners if its requirements are not met, including more costly state intervention.
 Local management is needed to more equitably source this valuable resource for our local community for years to come.
 SGMA affects ALL users of groundwater.